ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - [Electives](#electives)

 # Preface Points
+Some things I think you should definitely know early on in your journey.

 1. Don't Double Major in CS and CompE
 - That's completely BS, no company is really going to care and you're just going to be dying for 5 years instead of 4
 2. If you have any interest in business, you MUST take the Engineering Management Minor
--  Isenberg classes are very very restrictive and a great opportunity to take classes outside of ECE and great if you are interesting in combining Tech and Business
+-  Isenberg classes are very very restrictive and it's a great opportunity to take classes outside of ECE and great if you are interesting in combining Tech and Business
 - Isenberg classes are very easy and can help your GPA
-- Downside is 5 extra classes through a already packed schedule
+- Downside is 5 extra classes through an already packed schedule
-- Only recommend if you are coming into College with 2+ Gen Eds taken care of
+- I only recommend if you are coming into College with 2+ Gen Eds from College credit or consider taking some Gen Eds at a community college over the summer
-3. If you get into the Honors College, keep it for the first two years for the housing (worth it.) but do not take any honors classes or do the thesis senior year
+3. If you get into the Honors College, keep it for the first two years for the housing (worth it) but consider not doing take any honors classes or do the thesis senior year
+- I know you have a high ego and you want to have that one part of your resume to show off to others but I promise your sanity is not worth it, most Honors Computer Engineers drop it
 - The Classes are insanely harder than the general classes for no extra credit whatsoever and will only hurt your GPA
 - You will already have your Senior Design Project Senior year and doing an honors thesis is too much work.
-Doing grunt work for a professor's lab will not be fun upon the huge commitment SDP is
+Doing grunt work for a professor's lab will not be fun combined with the amount of work SDP will be
-- Although I have heard they removed the honors thesis requirement for ECE honors students
+	- Although, I have heard they removed the honors thesis requirement for ECE honors students
 - Companies could not give two shits whether you are in an honors college or not.
 If anything, they would care about your GPA more (remember the harder classes?), and they don't really care about that to begin with.
 They care more about how good you can code/ your knowledge about EE or Comp E and what projects you have completed
 4. You are not an Engineering Major, you are an ECE major.
-After Freshman year, you have nothing in common with the other majors where they are either applied Physics or Chemistry majors.
-Don’t do too much work with people outside of ECE because very soon, you will not have classes in common
+After Freshman year, you have nothing in common with the other engineering majors.
+They basically become either applied Physics or Chemistry majors.
+Don’t do too much work with people outside of ECE because very soon, you will not be in class with them and other people will group up without you

 # Before Freshman Year
-Yes I now, before your freshman year, you shouldn't worry about school and focus on spending the rest of your time at home with your friends and having little responsibility or expectations.
+Yes I know, before your Freshman Year, you shouldn't worry about school and you should focus on spending the rest of your time at home with your friends and having little responsibility or expectations.
 But there are definitely some things you need to know before heading into the course.

 1. Know what classes you can get credit for from High School
-- This is crucial because in ECE, you have a very busy first 3 years and having to take a Gen Ed is a big time sink, getting a lot of those out of the way early on is very very helpful
+- This is crucial because in ECE, you have a very busy first 3 years and taking a Gen Ed is a big time sink, getting a lot of those out of the way early on is crucial
-2. Your first year to year and a half, you will take a lot of general STEM classes -These are to give you the background knowledge/ understanding for your higher level classes later on.
-As a warning, these are weed out classes- in fact, the first two years are weed out classes.
-Physics and Calculus are challenging for many people and forces many of them out of the major
+2. Your first year to year and a half, you will take a lot of general STEM classes
+- These are to give you the background knowledge/ understanding for your higher level classes later on
+- As a warning, these are weed out classes- in fact, the first two years are weed out classes
+- Physics and Calculus are challenging for many people and forces many of them out of the major
 3. BEFORE YOU GO TO YOUR ORIENTATION
-- You will refer to the curriculum below and do the following:
+- You will refer to the [curriculum chart](#curriculum) below and do the following:
-- Go to your spire and click on courses
+- Go to your [Spire](https://www.spire.umass.edu/) and click on courses
 - Go to course search
 - Look up your courses (Math 131, Physics 151, English Writing)
 - Look up the professors on rate my professor and write these down